sysopmatt/pokepanel/README.md

 ## Roadmap

-1. ~~Fix up HTML/CSS for mobile viewing~~
-2. Show output to user
+1. Show output to user
-3. ~~Make submit go back to index.ejs but with an alert~~
-4. Handle erroneous inputs, namely fix email requirement for PTC login
+2. Handle erroneous inputs, namely fix email requirement for PTC login
-5. ~~Protect POST from responding to other sites~~
-6. ~~Add in comma reset functionality~~
-7. ~~Add in ability to reset all Pokemon names to their type~~
+3. Show all Pokemon account info to user
-8. To infinity and beyond!
+4. To infinity and beyond!

 ## Thanks to